mikeferguson/sandbox/sbpl_interface/README.md

  * Lacks visualization:
    * Need a publisher for BFS and/or distance field
  * Snap to XYZRPY, Snap to RPY are not implemented (there is snap_to_joint, which works for joint-space requests)
+ * Should insert non-group links into distance field (the sbpl_arm_planner does this)
  * Distance field is recreated each time env_chain3d_moveit.setupForMotionPlan is called (wasteful)
  * BUG: Goal state retains angles from first assignment -- this will be a problem when using pose constraints rather than joint constraints
  * BUG: MotionPlanRequest/allowed_planning_time is ignored